The seeker friendly purpose driven church growth movement

 This seeker friendly purpose driven movement will further split the Evangelical churches

 It should be obvious that many fundamental Bible churches will find this whole church growth movement with its seeker type services to be repugnant.
 If we do not have enough problems now, once again a movement is going to cause a schism within the evangelicals.
 In order to get unbelievers to attend, many are building on a foundation that was not laid by the prophets and apostles.
 Some have moved away from true biblical teaching.
 This movement will be rejected by many as a compromise with the world system and even heretical.
 Adapting pop psychology concepts and self-esteem workshops into the church will conflict with what God said in the Bible.
 Those who are biblically literate will of course rebel against such teaching.
 It has already begun.
-This schism would not be necessary if Christians were reading God's word and not the word of Guru's and not measuring the value of the church by the numbers of its attendees.
+This schism would not be necessary if Christians were reading God's word instead of the word of presumptuous guru's.
+They also should not be measuring the value of the church by the numbers of the attendees.

 Should we throw out the baby with the bath water?

 I am not sure there is a baby in this bath water.
 If there is, it may turn out to be Rosemary's baby called the "emergent church".
 Yet, it is clear that the seeker oriented movement does get people interested in Christianity that would never step foot in a traditional church.
 This says volumes about the shortcomings of our traditional churches.
-The traditional churches do need to change and that is really why this movement has legs.
-The more noble will take the good out of this movement, use it, and reject the watered down Christianity.
-We not need stuffy dead churches that only appeal to the frozen chosen.
-We need music, style, format, teaching and home groups that honors God and delivers it in the common language of the people.
+The traditional churches do need to change.
+That is really why this movement has legs.
+Wooden churches that have become stuck on their old church traditions are only going to appeal to the traditional.
+Churches that modern generation will not attend are not going to reach anyone with the Gospel.
+Not that God ever intended for our church buildings to be the place to reach the lost world anyway.

-The major problems in this purpose driven church growth movement is the world view of the leaders, the adoption of satanic pop psychology concepts and the teaching that lacks any meaningful message in their main service.
+The major problems in this purpose driven church growth movement is the worldview of the leaders, the adoption of satanic pop psychology concepts, and the teaching that lacks any meaningful message in their main service.
 All the style changes can be negotiated by the membership but please do not take the cross off of my church!
 The Bible truths should not be compromised.
 The full Bible should be taught in proper context.
-Many are not won to Christ by promises of a more fruitful life.
+Not many are actually won to Christ by promises of a more abundant life here.
+It is a false promise anyway if your only talking about their physical prosperity.
 Some actually need to be saved through fear of the consequences of living in sin and the Hell they will inherit if they do not repent.
 Some need answers for the problems they correctly see are coming upon the world.
 Bible prophecy gives those answers.

 Even Christians need to hear that God disciplines His children that will not obey.
 The gospel is not a positive feel good message to the body of flesh we live in.
 It promises persecution by the world for those who commit their lives to Christ, not a cappuccino and a Danish and a utopia on earth in this life.
 The true message of the death, burial, and resurrection of Jesus to save us from our sins should not be compromised because it is the foundation of our belief and if it offends some, so be it!